Canadian Connection Cruise - East

 Highlights of this cruise: Explore the islands and bays of the Thousand Islands, learn the deep historical roots of “Loyalist Brockville”, and experience the unique living community of Upper Canada Village.
 On the St. Lawrence River between Montreal and Quebec City there are the “grassy Battures”, rich mudflats that are home to myriad species of birds.
 You will also pass the “Segnieury” areas, the prominent village cathedrals of Quebec, and witness the awesome cliffs stretching up to the historic Plains of Abraham.

 In Alphabetical Order

 1000 Islands Heritage Museum

-On Gananoque's waterfront there's a grand Victorian building designed in the tradition of the late 19th century two storey “grand cottage”.
+On Gananoque’s waterfront there’s a grand Victorian building designed in the tradition of the late 19th century two storey “grand cottage”.
 This museum is dedicated to interpreting the history, geology, ecology, and culture of the 1000 Islands region.